 Ugadi is celebrated as a new year by the people of the Telugu and Kannada communities in Andhra Pradesh, Telangana and Karnataka.
 In Maharashtra, this new year festival is known as Gudi Padwa.

-One of the dishes that is made during Ugadi is Ugadi pachadi.
-Ugadi pachadi signifies all the 6 tastes – sweet, salty, spicy, sour, astringent and bitter.
+One of the most important dish that is made during Ugadi is Ugadi Pachadi.
+Ugadi pachadi signifies all the six tastes – sweet, salty, spicy, sour, astringent and bitter.

-The 6 ingredients used in preparing Ugadi pachadi have these one taste in each one of them.
-These 6 tastes correspond to the 6 emotions of life which everyone goes through – joy, sadness, anger, fear, disgust and surprise.
+The six ingredients included in making Ugadi pachadi have these one taste in each one of them.
+These six tastes correspond to the six emotions of life which everyone goes through – joy, sadness, anger, fear, disgust and surprise.

 In Karnataka, a mixture of neem leaves and jaggery is consumed.
 This is known as bevu bella, where ‘bevu’ means neem flowers and ‘bella’ means jaggery in kannada language.

 Apart from Ugadi pachadi other sweets and snacks are also made.
 Here in this collection I have shared recipes that you can make for Ugadi festival.
 I have divided the collection list into the popular ugadi recipes, sweets that you can make for ugadi festival and lunch and dinner ideas.

 Note that some recipes may have onions and garlic.
 Omit adding onions and garlic if you make a satvik meal or if you plan to offer the food to the deities.

 Find below some of the essential and popular recipes for this festival.
 This section includes sweets, savories as well as rice based dishes.

 Ugadi pachadi is one of the most important dish that is made during Ugadi festival.
 It is a festive food drink containing six ingredients having the six tastes.
 Ugadi pachadi comprises of six tastes that correspond with the six emotions of life.